What Can Reverse Mortgage Funds Be Used For?

 Do you need to tap into your home equity now or should you save it for an emergency?

 Accessing your home equity is a big decision.
 In the past, most homeowners were advised to save equity for emergencies.
-But recent studies published in the Journal for Financial Planning suggest that tapping equity earlier, and retirement funds later, might be a better strategy to help extend the life of your assets.
-Setting up a credit line for future use can be a great way to protect yourself from downturns in the real estate market and ensure that the equity you have today will always be available when you need it.
+But studies published in the Journal of Financial Planning suggest that tapping equity earlier, and retirement funds later, might be a better strategy to help extend the life of your assets.
+Setting up a credit line1 for future use can be a great way to protect yourself from downturns in the real estate market and ensure that the equity you have today will always be available when you need it.

 Are you on a fixed income with no other assets?